StepS-/MyWormNET/readme.txt

 • WWP "debug mode" for the AUTHPING/AUTHPONG commands
    - NOTE: NOT FOR NORMAL USAGE.
 Will turn the IRC server into a test server that will only send AUTHPINGs, then accept and memorize AUTHPONG's and then disconnect the client
    - NOTE: the best practice is to change the HTTP/IRC ports for this mode if also running another (normal) copy of the server (WWP supports arbitrary IRC ports, HTTP port can be set in ServerList.htm)
-   - Can be enabled by setting "ForceAuthpong" to 1 in the ini file
+   - Can be enabled by setting "ForceAuthping" to 1 in the ini file
    - Edit authping.txt with the Secret, Challenge and Answer strings, each on a new line
    - The Answer (last string) will be encrypted by WWP when connecting to a test server and then saved to authpong.txt
    - After the WWP client's connection to a test server, the AUTHPONG command will be waiting for you in the authpong.txt file